Skip to Content

 • Drip legs / steam mains: Inverted bucket traps—dirt handling, water hammer resistance, intermittent blast discharge clears the line

-• Steam tracing: Inverted bucket, especially stainless steel (1000, 1800 Series) for outdoor durability
+• Steam tracing: Inverted bucket, especially stainless steel for outdoor durability

 • Heating / HVAC: Float & Thermostatic—continuous drainage, high air-venting capacity, vacuum capability